jonathanlocke/jonathanlocke.github.io/_posts/2021-09-14-state-watcher.md

     state.signal(WAITING);
     state.waitFor(DONE);

 In this example, you might expect that this code has a race condition.
 It is okay if the thread starts up and reaches *waitFor(WAITING)* before the foreground thread reaches *signal(WAITING)*.
 But what if the foreground thread signals that it's *WAITING* and proceeds to wait for *DONE* before the background thread even starts?
 With Java monitors (or *Conditions*), the signal would be missed by the background thread.
 It would then hang forever waiting for a *WAITING* signal that will never come.
 The foreground thread would also hang waiting for a *DONE* signal that will never arrive.
-This is a classic deadlock scenario.
+A classic deadlock scenario.

 *StateWatcher* solves this issue by making signaling and waiting *stateful* operations.
 In our race condition case, the foreground thread calls *signal(WAITING)*, as before.
 But the signal isn't lost.
-Instead, the watcher records that it is in the *WAITING* state before proceeding to wait for *DONE*.
-If the background thread then finishes starting up and it calls *waitFor(WAITING)*, the current state retained by *StateWatcher* will still be *WAITING* and the call will return immediately rather than doing any waiting.
+Instead, *StateWatcher* records that it is in the *WAITING* state before proceeding to wait for *DONE*.
+If the background thread then finishes starting up and it calls *waitFor(WAITING)*, the current state retained by *StateWatcher* will still be *WAITING* and the call will return immediately instead of waiting.
 Our deadlock is eliminated, and with a minimal amount of code.
 The state that *StateWatcher* keeps to allow this to happen is commonly known as a *condition variable*.

 But how exactly does StateWatcher implement this magic?

 *StateWatcher* has a *State* value that can be updated, and a (KivaKit) *Lock* that it uses to protect this state.
 It also maintains a list of *Waiter*s, each of which has a *Condition* to wait on (created from the *Lock*) and a *Predicate* that it needs to be satisfied.

-When the *waitFor(Predicate<State>)* method is called (if the watcher isn't already in the desired *State*), a new *Waiter* is created and assigned the *Predicate* as well as a new *Condition* created from the *Lock*.
+When the *waitFor(Predicate<State>)* method is called (if the watcher isn't already in the desired *State*), a new *Waiter* object (see below) is created with the *Predicate* and a *Condition* created from the *Lock*.
 The *waitFor()* method then adds the *Waiter* to the wait list and *awaits()* future signaling of the condition.

-When *signal(State)* is called, the current state is updated, and then each waiter is processed.
+When *signal(State)* is called, the current state is updated, and each waiter is processed.
 If a waiter's predicate is satisfied by the new state, its condition object is signaled, causing the thread awaiting satisfaction of the predicate to be awakened.

-Finally, *waitFor(State)* is simply implemented with a method reference as a predicate: waitFor(desiredState::equals).
+Finally, *waitFor(State)* is simply implemented with a method reference to *equals()* as a predicate:

+    waitFor(desiredState::equals)

 A simplified version of *StateWatcher* is shown below.
-The full *StateWatcher* class is available in kivakit-kernel in the [KivaKit](https://www.kivakit.org) project.
+The full *StateWatcher* class is available in *kivakit-kernel* in the [KivaKit](https://www.kivakit.org) project.

     public class StateWatcher<State>
     {